Frequently Asked Questions

 What should we do upon arrival?

-If you are choosing to stay on the property and wait while your child is in session, you may have a seat in the butterfly chair outside of the window.
-If you have another child waiting with you, please bring something quiet to entertain them with (book, tablet w headphones, etc).
+If you are choosing to stay on the property and wait while your child is in session, you may relax in our waiting room and peruse any parenting books on our professional shelves.
+There are also children’s books on therapeutic topics available on our book shelves that you can check out.
+If you have another child waiting with you, please bring something quiet to entertain them.

-If you are choosing to drop off your child, there are many nearby places you can easily walk to & give yourself some self-care or free playtime to your waiting children.
-Ramsey Park and Central Market Playground are just a block away for siblings to play.
-Sessions are 45-50 minutes from your appointment time and we thank you for returning promptly!
+If you are choosing to drop off your child, there are many nearby places you can easily walk to & give yourself some self-care or free playtime to your waiting siblings.
+Picnik (for coffee) and Rosedale Elementary (for playground) are just a short walk.
+Sessions are 45 minutes and we thank you for returning promptly!

 I'm a newbie.
 What does our first appointment look like?

 We will review your completed forms and answer any questions you have.
 If applicable, we will make a copy of your photo ID and the custodial agreement/order regarding your child.
 After this, we will talk about why you sought out counseling for your child and what you hope to get out of counseling.
 We will get to know one another and discuss what we can do for your family.

 How often will we need to see you for play therapy?